WATER

 WATER STANDARDS AND ASSESSMENT PROJECTS

-Starting in the Spring of 2021, LDEQ Water Surveys, in a cooperative effort with the Water Quality Standards and Assessment Section, began monitoring for CyanoHABs in a multi-regions, multi-lake survery where CyAN satellite imagery showed bloom activity.
-Three areas in coastal southeast Louisiana were identified as priority regions based on previous review of CyAN imagery products between 2017 and 2020: east of the Mississippi River (Lake Marurepas and Lake Pontchartrain), west of the Mississippi River ( Lac des Allemands, Lake Salvador, Lake Verret, and Lake Palourde), and coastal areas in Breton and Barataria bays.
+Cyanobacteria Harmful Algal Bloom (CyanoHAB) Detection and Verification Pilot Study – WQ2020005 – Starting in the spring of 2021, LDEQ Water Surveys, in a cooperative effort with the Water Quality Standards and Assessment Section, began monitoring for CyanoHABs in a multi-regions, multi-lake survey where CyAN satellite imagery showed bloom activity.
+Three areas in coastal southeast Louisiana were identified as priority regions based on previous review of CyAN imagery products between 2017 and 2020: east of the Mississippi River (Lake Maurepas and Lake Pontchartrain), west of the Mississippi River (Lac des Allemands, Lake Salvador, Lake Verret, and Lake Palourde), and coastal areas in Breton and Barataria bays.
 Monitoring efforts include water quality field and laboratory measurements (including cyanotoxins, nutrients, and pigment analysis) and total algal and cyanobacteria speciation and enumeration.
 EPA recommends monitoring for two common and well-studied toxins associated with CyanoHABs, Microsystins and Cylindrospermopsin.
+Completed August 2023.

 Mercury Initiative Program